CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 A character may only attempt to remove each corruption card once per turn if he ignores the tapping restriction to do so.

 {: .note }
-> **Clarification:** <ins>A character attempting to remove a corruption card on another character may ignore the tapping requirement and recieve -3 to the roll.</ins>
+> **Clarification:** A character attempting to remove a corruption card on another character may ignore the tapping requirement and recieve -3 to the roll.[^remove-another-characters-corruption]

 {: .note-dk }
 > **Example:** During his organization phase, Beorn has 3 corruption cards: _Lure of Nature_, _Lure of Expedience_, and _Lure of the Senses_.
 He taps and rolls to attempt to remove the _Lure of the Senses_; his roll is an 8, so the card is removed (greater than 6 was required).
 If, instead, Beorn had not tapped for this attempt, he would have failed (he would have needed to roll a 10 or better).
 He then rolls to attempt to remove _Lure of Nature_; his roll is a 6 modified by -3 for a net result of 3, so the card is **not** removed (greater than 4 was required).
 Finally, he rolls to attempt to remove _Lure of Expedience_; his roll is a 9 modified by -3 for a net result of 6, so the card is removed (greater than 5 was required).